docbrown1955/marty-demo-muon-sector/README.md

 Muon sector example (self-energy + anomalous magnetic moment) using `MARTY` in a simple `QED` model.

 To download and install `MARTY` follow the instructions [here](https://github.com/docbrown1955/marty-public).
+The version should be greater than or equal to `MARTY-1.4`.

 ## Summary